-What happens if the bait is not replaced?
+What happened if the bait is not replaced?

 If the attractant substance is not replaced with a fresh one when necessary, the container of the trap becomes too full of wasps and hornets.
 When this happens the insects begin to disintegrate in the bait changing its initial sugary scent with an odor that is unpleasant for wasps and hornets, and attracts flies instead.

 Our eco friendly insect traps respect the environment and biodiversity.
 When Tap Trap and Vaso Trap are used with the correct baits they present no danger for bees, bumblebees and other pollinating insects, because pollinating insects are not attracted to these type of substances.

 What may seem to be a poor catch in the months of March and April actually has the same value of a trap full to the brim of flying pests in July, when the fruits are ripe.
 In the first days of spring there are only few harmful insects in circulation, but those few can potentially give rise to a population of thousands so their capture will forestall their proliferation.

 Tap Trap is used by most renown Italian beekeepers: the European project LIFE Stop-Vespa has donated funds for the fight against the Vespa velutina – a fight that has achieved excellent results through the use of Tap Trap.